Spherical cosmological models: an alternative cosmology: Mach's principle and Newton's second law

 The zero net attraction causes a tension, however.
-A similar situation would occur if a (massless) particle were attached to 2 very long springs that pull at it in opposite directions with equal force, so that there is equilibrium.
+A similar situation occurs if a (massless) particle is attached to two very long springs that pull at it in opposite directions with equal force, so that there is equilibrium.
 Because the springs are very long, Hooke's law (typically $F=kx$, with $x$ the distance from the equilibrium point and $k$ the spring constant) does not apply, and the force is independent of $x$.
 If we apply a force on the particle, this will cause an acceleration.
 The more the springs are tautened however, the smaller the acceleration will be for the same applied force.
 The particle thus acquires a stiffness due to the tension in the springs.

 In order to obtain the tension $F$ that a massive test particle experiences, we now calculate the acceleration due to the mass density $\rho(t)$ in one hemisphere.
 We can work in the weak field limit, and thus the $r^{-2}$ law applies.
 However, our universes are not static.
-Hence the 'distance' between 2 massive points is set by the light travel time, since it follows from the mathematical structure of the Einstein equations that gravitation propagates along null geodesics.
-Hence we should 'simply' replace the above $r$ by $t-t'$ (recall that $t$ here is a distance ct).
+The 'distance' between 2 massive points is set by the light travel time, since it follows from the mathematical structure of the Einstein equations that gravitation propagates along null geodesics.

 In a static universe, we would obtain the tension $F$ by integration of the $r^{-2}$ gravitational attraction law over one hemisphere: